ApachePointObservatory/TUI3/README.md

 ## Install TUI3

-Open a terminal window.
-For Windows users, PowerShell or the Command Prompt (cmd) will work.

 If you have the git command line interface installed, navigate to a suitable source directory and do a ```git clone --branch <most recent release> --recurse-submodules https://github.com/ApachePointObservatory/TUI3.git```.